solarsnake/coveralls-demo-ruby/README.md

 ## 4. Configure this project to use Coveralls

-Now that you understand how code coverage works in this project, we're in a good place to take the next step, configuring the project to send test coverage results to [Coveralls](http://coveralls.io).
+Now that you understand how code coverage works in this project, we're in a good place to take the next step, configuring the project to send coverage results to [Coveralls](http://coveralls.io).

-Once we do that, we'll be able to verify our same expectations, but this time through Coveralls; first, 80% coverage, and then, 100% coverage.
+Once we do that, we'll be able to verify our same expectations, but this time through Coveralls: first, 80% coverage, then 100% coverage.

 Now's a good time to understand the next factor that affects how you'll want to configure your project: __CI Service__